microsoft/perfview/README.md

   This includes exactly what you tried, and what the error messages were.

   * If you get an error "MSB8036: The Windows SDK version 8.1 was not found", go to your Control panel -> Programs and Features, and right click on your VS2017 and select 'Modify'.
-Then look under the C++ Desktop Development and check that hte Windows SDK 8.1     option is selected.
+Then look under the C++ Desktop Development and check that the Windows SDK 8.1     option is selected.
 If not select it and have the setup install this.

 ### Running Tests